latentai/example-applications/detectors/cpp_inference/README.md

     └── results.json
 ```

-The bash script handles running the three supported precisions, automatically if you set the MODEL_PATH:
+The bash script handles the running of the three supported precisions.
+This is donbe automatically if you set the MODEL_PATH:
 ```bash
 MODEL_PATH=<path_to_model_name>
 ```
-or you can set the path to model compiled for FP32 or INT8 only.
+Or you can set the path to model compiled for FP32 or INT8 only.

 ### 3. Run for three precisions using the inference_commands.bash script
 run  ``` bash inference_commands.bash --model_path </path/to/model> --img_path <path/of/image> --iterations <number of iterations> --model_family <model family> --conf_thres <confidence threshold> --iou_thres <iou threshold> ```